trustcerts/trustchain-doc/docs/how_to/getting_started.md

 -H "accept: */*" -H "Authorization: Bearer ${NODE_SECRET}" -H "Content-Type: application/json" \
 -d "{\"id\":${ID},\"secret\":\"${INVITE}\",\"url\":\"${HTTP_VALIDATOR_URL}\"}"
 ```
-- the `id` of the did from the invite step
+- the `ID` of the did from the invite step
-- the `node secret` protects the endpoint and that was set in the .env file
+- the `NODE_SECRET` protects the endpoint and that was set in the .env file
-- the generated `invite` code has to be send in the body
+- the generated `INVITE` code has to be send in the body
-- `url` needs the address of the node which generated the invite token
+- `HTTP_VALIDATOR_URL` needs the address of the node which generated the invite token

 The node will receive its certificate including its signed key and connect to the network knowing it is a valid member
 with a singed key.
 After syncing up with the network the node is ready to interact with [layer three](getting_started.md#layer-three).